IDGCaptainRussia94/Terraria-SGAmod/README.md

 -Terra Diving Gear has been moved later into progression

+-Demonsteppers can be hidden on your player to disable the doube jump

 -Nerfed Tidal Charm: only gives half as much breath now

 -Owning the Caliburn Compass in your inventory is now required to lesson the darkness of the Dark Sector